MarianaPantelic/Blog-Fullstack-Application/README.md

 It's a Simple Blog where you can post anything you want and read other posts.

-Has multiple functionalities: add post, update post, delete post.
+Has multiple functionalities: add post, like post, update post, delete post.

 Uses the quilljs, a modern rich text editor built for compatibility and extensibility.